WebAssembly/spec/md-proto/WebAssembly.md

 > In practice, implementations may precompute the destinations of branches so that they don't literally need to scan in this manner.

+#### Forwarding Control-Flow Type

+To obtain the *forwarding control-flow type*:
+ - If the type stack's size is one greater than the control-flow stack's top's depth, pop a type from the type stack.
+ - If the type stack's size is equal to the control-flow stack's top's depth, use `void`.
+ - Otherwise, validation fails with a type error.

 ### L: Call Instruction Family

 #### Calling